Skip to main content

 Deploy your workflow

 Once your workflow is saved, select Deploy to submit it to the Kwala network.
-After deployment, your workflow is live on the network and will begin monitoring for trigger conditions.
+After deployment, your workflow is live on the network and is automatically activated.
+It will begin monitoring for trigger conditions and will execute when trigger conditions are met.

 Once your workflow is deployed and the transaction is confirmed, you can no longer edit or compile it.
 You may see messages like “Editing is disabled” or “Cannot compile, workflow is pending, deployed, or claimed state”.
 To make changes, you’ll need to create a new workflow.